UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/design/Project System Design.md

 This document details the design proposal for an optical marking management web application which aims to provide educators with a robust, efficient, and accurate tool for digitally creating, administering, and automatically parsing and grading scanned bubble-sheet exams.

-Start with a brief introduction of what you are building, reminding the reader of the high-level usage scenarios (project purpose).
-Complete each section with the required components.
-Don't forget that you can include [images in your markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images).

-Start each section with a lead-in, detailing what it is.
-Also, do not just have a collection of images.
-Each diagram must be explained clearly.
-Do not assume that the reader understands the intentions of your designs.

 ## System Architecture Design

 We chose to design a microservices architecture to have each distinct part of the system exist within its own container.
 This allows us to scale our application if needed, queue data processing, and work on features without bringing down the rest of the system, allowing us to test out different libraries and frameworks in parallel.
 The components are all separate except for a connection to a Nest.js backend, which all the other modules connect to via stubs.
 This prevents any module from accessing the DB directly and from affecting the functionality of the others.